 To increase efficiency, develop new services, and spread a digital culture across the organization, Enel is executing an enterprise-wide digitalization strategy.
-Central to achieving the Fortune 100 company’s goals is the large-scale deployment of the C3 Platform and applications.
+Central to achieving the Fortune 100 company’s goals is the large-scale deployment of the C3 AI Suite and applications.
 Enel operates the world’s largest enterprise IoT system with 20 million smart meters across Italy and Spain.

 Enterprise Digital Transformation

 Enel and C3 have been working together since 2013.
 Two of Enel’s enterprise-wide digital transformation efforts with C3 are fraud detection and predictive maintenance of distribution assets.

 With C3, Enel transformed its approach to identifying and prioritizing electricity theft (non-technical loss), with a goal to double the recovery of unbilled energy while improving productivity.
 The effort required building AI/machine learning algorithms to match the performance delivered by Enel experts using a process honed over 30 years of experience.

 To accomplish this, the teams worked together to replace traditional non-technical loss identification processes with the C3 Fraud Detection application.
 The new application uses advanced AI capabilities to prioritize potential cases of non-technical loss at service points, based on a blend of the magnitude of energy recovery and likelihood of fraud.